SAP/terraform-provider-btp/DEVELOPER.md

 This will trigger the start of the dev container.
 You can choose to open a devcontainer with two configurations:

 * without considering a `devcontainer.env` file using [.devcontainer/default/devcontainer.json](.devcontainer/default/devcontainer.json).
 Use this if you don't need to debug in the container.
 * loading a `.env` file using [.devcontainer/withenvfile/devcontainer.json](.devcontainer/withenvfile/devcontainer.json).
-This configuration expects a file called `devcontainer.env` in the folder `.devcontainer`, which is need for debugging.
+This configuration expects a file called `devcontainer.env` in the folder `.devcontainer`, which is needed for debugging.

 > **Note** - `.env` files are excluded from git via `.gitignore`.
 You can use the file to store the environment variables `BTP_USERNAME` and `BTP_PASSWORD` that are needed when developing tests.